 May I visit the AFI Conservatory?

-A: Yes, you are welcome to visit the campus and we offer campus tours on Wednesdays at 10:00 a.m.
+to see when campus tours are held.
 The AFI Conservatory campus tours consist of an overview of our Master's film school programs.
 Guests get to see the facilities and get a better understanding of the six disciplines and what it offers to prospective candidates who are interested in Cinematography, Directing, Editing, Producing, Production Design and Screenwriting.
 You may e-mail the Admissions Office at [email protected]

 to RSVP.
 Regular office hours are 9:00 a.m. to 5:30 p.m., Monday through Friday, during the academic year.